archway-network/cw721-updatable/README.md

 ## Updatable NFT Metadata
 Updating NFT metadata is possible only for NFT attributes stored as a token extension (e.g. see: `ExecuteMsg::Mint`, `ExecuteMsg::Extension`)

 * `UpdateMsg` is the message type for updating NFT metadata.
-Currently, it follows a permissions scheme where it can only be called by an individual who is both `minter` (e.g. see: `QueryMsg::Minter{}`) and token owner (e.g. see `QueryMsg::AllNftInfo`).
+Currently, it follows a permissions scheme where it can only be called by an individual who is both `minter` (e.g. see: `QueryMsg::Minter{}`) and who is approved by the token owner (e.g. see `QueryMsg::AllNftInfo`).

 ## Running this contract